Immunization and Serology Requirements for Medical Students

 5 |

 Submit your completed immunization record by the deadline.
-Student Wellness Centre will provide you with a completed immunization record.
-You must submit your record to the UGME:
+Student Wellness Centre will provide you with a Complete Immunization Record Document.
+You must forward this document to:

 |